 Individual tasks can be added to the inbox or another container in the workspace via email.
 The new task’s edit panel is populated with information from the email subject line.

 Formatting is the same as under “Examples & Tips” in the Add Task window.
-Task name is mandatory, all other fields are optional.
+Task name is mandatory and the other fields (i.e., owner, estimate, tag or task custom field) are optional.
 When the task owner is not specified, it will be assigned to the workspace member submitting the email.
 When that person is not a member of the workspace, the task owner will be “unassigned.”

 Once it enters the workspace, the body of the email appears in the notes and attachments are added to documents on the task’s edit panel.